 1. Take that epic Eiffel picture from Trocadero Gardens

 Looking for the best view of the Eiffel Tower in Paris?
-Look no further than the Trocadero Gardens: these gardens are nestled right in front of the famous tower, set far enough back that the entire tower can be captured in photos- and as such, it is home to many of the most famous photo spots in Paris.
+Look no further than the Trocadero Gardens: these gardens are nestled right in front of the famous tower, set far enough back that the entire tower can be captured in photos- and as such, it is home to many of the most famous photo spots and should be included in your Paris itinerary.

 Looking for those shots of the carousel with the Eiffel Tower in the background?
 It’s here.
 Looking for the staircase that’s framed perfectly by the tower, or the beautiful marble porch perfect for photos?
 Yep, those are at the Trocadero Gardens, too.
 Festivals take place in the Trocadero Gardens year-round–for example, this is where you can find a delightful Parisian Christmas and ice skating rink in the winter.